flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 ### Output vs. Return Value

-It\'s important to remember the different ways to run a child command, and whether you want the output, the return value, or neither.
+It's important to remember the different ways to run a child command, and whether you want the output, the return value, or neither.

-When you want to run a command (or a pipeline) and save (or print) the **output**, whether as a string or an array, you use Bash\'s `$(command)` syntax:
+When you want to run a command (or a pipeline) and save (or print) the **output**, whether as a string or an array, you use Bash's `$(command)` syntax:

     $(ls -l /tmp)